jasonmit/ios-hw2-rotten-tomatoes/README.md

 * Time spent 1 1/2-hours

 * Required:
-  * Loading indicator (it's subtle but in the top right)
+  * Loading indicator (it's subtle and not positioned in the best spot.. but it's in the top right to the right of the UISearchbar)
   * Pull-down refreshes the list
   * Networking error (I disabled wifi to display the error at the end of the animated gif)
   * Click into table cell to view movie synopsis